malinpalo/The-Baking-School/README.md

 The Baking School offers classes in easy and fun baking.
 In a typicall class the teacher gives the student a easy recipe, tools like ingridients and kitchen utensils, a walktrough of the recipe.
 Then the student gets to bake with assistance of the teacher.
 Users of the website will get all the information they need about the school, how to sign up and how to contact the school.

+The aim of the project is to build a responsive website using HTML and CSS.

 ## User Stories
 ### First Time Visitor Goals:
 * I want to be abel to easily navigate troughout the website.